 In both cases, the prey is killed with a bite to the throat.
 The cat’s sharp canine teeth pierce the spinal cord and the powerful jaw crushes the windpipe.

-Domestic cats have not been selectively bred as much as dogs have.
-Therefore, they retain their ancestral hard-wired hunting behavior.
-Hunting comes as naturally to a cat as eating and sleeping
+We get it, we really do!
+But to be fair, domestic cats haven’t been selectively bred as much as dogs have.
+Hunting comes as naturally to a cat as eating and sleeping.
+So the urge to hunt isn’t tied to hunger.

 Why does my cat bring animals or birds as a gift?